rustdesk/doc.rustdesk.com/content/self-host/windows/_index.en.md

 ```

 **Start services**
-After successful instalationof services they need to be started.
+After successful installation of services, they need to be started.
 ```cmd
 nssm start <Desired hbbs servicename>
 nssm start <Desired hbbr servicename>
 ```

-**Done !**
+**Done!**

 (The method above has been tested on Windows Server Core 2022 Standard).